 That’s a missed opportunity.
 In many cases, just a few extra planned details can go a long way toward making your team look professional, polished, detail-oriented, and conscientious.

-We’ve already talked about a few ways to impress visitors, like making sure your lobby is appealing and on-brand, and making sure the visitor check-in process is as streamlined as possible.
-But there are still a few ways to go above and beyond and add an extra degree of thoughtfulness to VIP visits — and the effort needs to begin as soon as the meeting is put on the calendar.
+In addition to making sure your lobby makes the right impression and your check-in process is as streamlined as possible, there are still a few ways to go above and beyond to add an extra degree of thoughtfulness for your VIP guests — and the effort needs to begin as soon as the meeting is put on the calendar.

 Before They Arrive

-Most of the important work in welcoming VIP visitors happens long before those visitors arrive.
+Most of the important work in welcoming VIP guests happens long before they arrive.
 Regardless of whether you have a dedicated front staff or not, you can take these simple steps in advance to make sure you make a good impression.

 It’s the host’s job to notify the rest of the staff — most notably the front desk staff — of the VIP visit details so that everyone playing a role in their visit has plenty of time to prepare.
 The visit should be noted on any shared office calendars, along with whatever reminders are needed to ensure awareness of the VIP’s impending arrival (the last thing that you want is for them to feel like they were not expected).
 The receptionist should be expected to recognize the visitor and greet her or him by name.